-The settings for the Add a Template page are described in Table 98.
+The settings for the Add a Template page are described in Table 100.
 Note that the fields can vary based on the Group.

-Table 98: Groups > Templates > Add Template Fields and Default Values
+Table 100: Groups > Templates > Add Template Fields and Default Values

-Setting Default Description Use Global Template No Uses a global template that has been previously configured on the Groups &gt; Templates configuration page.
+Setting Default Description Use Global Template No Uses a global template that has been previously configured on the Groups > Templates configuration page.
 Available templates will appear in the drop-down menu.
 If Yes is selected you can also configure global template variables.
 For Symbol devices you can select the groups of thin APs to which the template should be applied.
-For more information about global templates, see "Configuring a Global Template" on page 248.
+For more information about global templates, see "Configuring a Global Template" on page 252.
 Name None Defines the template display name. АР Туре Cisco IOS (Any Model) Determines that the template applies to APs or devices of the specified type.
 If Cisco IOS (Any Model) is selected, the template applies to all IOS APs that do not have a version specific template specified.
 Reboot APs After Configuration Changes No Determines reboot when AirWave applies the template, copied from the new configuration file to the startup configuration file on the AP.
 If No is selected, AirWave uses the AP to merge the startup and running configurations.
 If Yes is selected, the configuration is copied to the startup configuration file and the AP is rebooted.
 This field is only visible for some devices.
 Restrict to this version No Restricts the template to APs of the specified firmware version.
 If Yes is selected, the template only applies to APs on the version of firmware specified in the Template Firmware Version field.
 Template firmware version None Designates that the template only applies to APs running the version of firmware specified.
 Fetch Template from Device None Selects an AP from which to fetch a configuration.
 The configuration will be turned into a template with basic AP specific settings like channel and power turned into variables.
-The variables are filled with the data on the Devices &gt; Manage page for each AP.
+The variables are filled with the data on the Devices > Manage page for each AP.
 Template Variables None Add variables to be used in the template for the group.
-Refer to "Configuring General Template Files and Variables" on page 237 for more information.
+Refer to "Configuring General Template Files and Variables" on page 241 for more information.
 Group Template Variables Add variables to be used for a Group Template.
 Thin AP Groups Configure a template for selected Thin AP groups.
 AP Template Specify template variables specifically for APs.
-Change credentials the AMP uses to contact devices after successful config push: No Specify whether to change the credentials that AirWave uses to contact devices after the configuration has been pushed.
-If this option is enabled, then new credential information fields display.